Area-53-Robotics/53D-High-Stakes-Notebook/entries/competition/valley-mall.typ

 ]
 #colbreak()
 = Individual Reflections
-== Ajibola
-#h(1em)  I am glad our auton is working better, but I think there is still room for improvement.
-Scoring the Autonomous Win Point on the first match was great, but I think we need to increase our auton’s reliability to score the auton bonus and AWP more often.

 == Jin
 #h(1em) We communicated a lot more at this past competition, which has helped with our team cooperation and performance.
 Earlier, we had problems with being unprepared for matches, like having the wrong license plates on.
 I am happy to say that we have been much more prepared at these past matches than before.